Restoring the little lakes of Waikato

 Rose Graham

-- 268ha Areare sub-catchment area
+• 268ha Areare sub-catchment area

-- 479ha Rotomānuka sub-catchment area
+• 479ha Rotomānuka sub-catchment area

-- 190ha Ruatuna sub-catchment area
+• 190ha Ruatuna sub-catchment area

-- 10 Fonterra dairy farms
+• 10 Fonterra dairy farms

 Weaving Mātauranga Māori into the Waikato Peat Lakes restoration

-Lake Ruatuna sits within the rohe of Ngāti Apakura who have collaborated with Living Water to ensure the direction of work aligns with Mātauranga Māori.
+Lake Ruatuna sits within the rohe of Ngāti Apakura who collaborated with Living Water to ensure the direction of work aligned with Mātauranga Māori.
 The partnership began with planning sessions between Ngāti Apakura and Living Water to support iwi to manage and monitor their environmental taonga.
 The sessions discussed cultural values and wānanga/training opportunities.
-Living Water supports the exercise of kaitiakitanga by Ngāti Apakura by always gathering iwi input into decision making and lake management, including restoring water quality, restoring rongoā plants, improving habitat, and increasing/restoring cultural knowledge.
+Living Water supported the exercise of kaitiakitanga by Ngāti Apakura by always gathering iwi input into decision making and lake management, including restoring water quality, restoring rongoā plants, improving habitat, and increasing/restoring cultural knowledge.

 The vision of Ngāti Apakura for Ruatuna is: Recognition of whakapapa aa atua, whakapapa aa tangata, whakapapa aa whenua (genealogy of the gods, people and land), guided by the relevant tikanga protocols of each hapū to maintain the inherent kaitiakitanga obligations of our tūpuna (ancestors).

-One project underway with Ngāti Apakura is the planting of a Pā harakeke / rongoā garden and Nature Education Trail.
-Eleven varieties of harakeke (flax) kindly donated by local Penney Cameron from her own pā harakeke, and others, have been planted.
-In time the garden’s diverse harakeke varieties will be harvested by weavers for different projects.
-Yarrow says the Pā harakeke and Rongoa garden has many benefits in addition to the positive environmental outcomes.
+One project with Ngāti Apakura was the planting of a Pā harakeke / rongoā garden and Nature Education Trail.
+Eleven varieties of harakeke (flax) kindly donated by local Penney Cameron from her own Pā harakeke were planted.
+Kuta (Eleocharis sphacelate) were planted in sediment traps and when mature can be woven into soft hats, mats, and kete.
+From 2024 the garden’s diverse harakeke varieties will be ready to be harvested by weavers for different projects.
+Yarrow said the Pā harakeke and Rongoa garden has many benefits in addition to the positive environmental outcomes.

 Landowners, council and community collaborate for change